-The common sense behind this is that students should focus on learning English rather than rely on their own language – but obviously there are many other reasons why we should limit the amount of L1 on the ESL classroom.
+The common sense behind this is that students should focus on learning English rather than rely on their own language – but obviously, there are many other reasons why we should limit the amount of L1 in the ESL classroom.

 Many students are very shy or self-conscious about making mistakes, so will obviously choose their native language over struggling to communicate in English.
 I have found it often in class where my Korean students will happily use Korean for pretty much the whole group discussion if I didn’t intervene.